ThuCCSLab/FigStep/README.md

 We noticed that OpenAI launched an OCR tool to detect the presence of harmful information with the image-prompt.
 However, we find that an upgraded version of FigStep, namely `FigStep-Pro`, could bypass the OCR detector and then jailbreak GPT-4V.
-Compared with FigStep, FigStep-Pro leverages additional post-processing: FigStepPro cuts up the screenshot of FigStep (see Figure 12).
+Compared with FigStep, FigStep-Pro leverages additional post-processing: FigStepPro cuts up the screenshot of FigStep (see Figure 12 in our paper).
 To this end, the text in each sub-figure is then turned harmless or meaningless and passes the moderation test.
 Then we feed all the subfigures together into GPT-4V and design an inciting text-prompt to induce GPT-4V to concatenate subfigures and generate the steps to manufacture the item with the concatenated image.

 ## Jailbreak Instances